projectcalico/calico/about/about-kubernetes-egress.md

 It's a common security requirement and best practice to restrict outgoing connections from the cluster.
-This is normally achieved using [Network Policy]({{site.baseurl}}/about/about-network-policy) to define egress rules for each microservices, often in conjunction with a [default deny]({{site.baseurl}}/about/about-network-policy#default-deny) policy that ensures outgoing connections are denied by default, until a policy is defined to explicitly allow specific traffic.
+This is normally achieved using [Network Policy]({{site.baseurl}}/about/about-network-policy) to define egress rules for each microservice, often in conjunction with a [default deny]({{site.baseurl}}/about/about-network-policy#default-deny) policy that ensures outgoing connections are denied by default, until a policy is defined to explicitly allow specific traffic.

-One limitation when using Kubernetes Network Policy to restrict access to specific external resources, that the external resources need to be specified as IP addresses (or IP address ranges) within the policy rules.
-If the IP addresses associated with an external resource change, then every policy that referenced those IP addresses needs to updated with the new IP addresses.
+One limitation when using Kubernetes Network Policy to restrict access to specific external resources, is that the external resources need to be specified as IP addresses (or IP address ranges) within the policy rules.
+If the IP addresses associated with an external resource change, then every policy that referenced those IP addresses needs to be updated with the new IP addresses.
 This limitation can be circumvented using Calico [Network Sets]({{site.baseurl}}/security/external-ips-policy), or Calico Enterprise's support for [domain names]({{site.baseurl}}/security/calico-enterprise/egress-access-controls) in policy rules.